grumpyjames/birding-almanac/blog/surrey-circuit/surrey-circuit.md

   <img
     src="feels-right-for-spotty.png"
     class="figure-img img-fluid rounded"
-    alt="It feels like there ought to be one here - it felt a bit like where we saw them in Scotland, in 2018."/>
+    alt="It really felt like there ought to be one here."/>
   <figcaption class="figure-caption text-center">
-    It feels like there ought to be one here - it felt a bit like where we saw them in Scotland, in 2018.
+    It really felt like there ought to be one here.
   </figcaption>
 </figure>